skyellen/robwork-mirror/doc/manual/manual.hpp.md

 ## Notation ## {#sec_rw_manual_notation}

-In general a diagonal notation form will be used to describe the relation of vectors, rotation matrixes, homogenous transform, velocity screw, and so on.
+In general a diagonal notation form will be used to describe the relation of vectors, rotation matrices, homogeneous transform, velocity screw, and so on.